evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

   <span>(5)</span>
 </div>

-We will use Equation 5 in our program as it allows to compute the distance *r* from its second derivative.
+We will use Equation 5 in our program and compute the distance *r* from its second derivative.

 ## The second equation of motion: the angle 𝜃